Apocynaceae: Dogbane Family

 Notes:

-A garden escapee.
-It has distinctive bluish-purple flowers and a sprawling growth habit with its arching stems rooting at the tips.
+This garden escapee has distinctive bluish-purple flowers, and a sprawling growth habit.
+The arching stems often root at the tips.
 It spreads very aggressively.